Ikulyte/Azure-Home-SOC-Lab/README.md

 ## Introduction

 Proud to share my first project!
 I built a honeynet in Azure to simulate cyberattacks and learn how attackers operate.
-Along the way, I gained practical knowledge in Azure security, incident response, and hardening environments
+Along the way, I gained practical knowledge in Azure security, incident response, and hardening environments.